-On September 2, 2019, the U.S. Department of Labor celebrates and honors the greatest worker in the world – the American worker.
-Labor Day 2019 is the 125th anniversary of Labor Day being celebrated as a national holiday.
+In September on the first Monday, the U.S. Department of Labor celebrates and honors the greatest worker in the world – the American worker.
+Labor Day 2020 is the 126th anniversary of Labor Day being celebrated as a national holiday.

 Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
 It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.

 Labor Day is a day of rest or the last chance for many people to go on trips before the summer ends.
 For students, it is the last chance to organize parties before school starts again.
 In some neighborhoods, people organize fireworks displays, barbecues and public arts or sports events.
 The American football season starts on or around Labor Day and many teams play their first game of the season during Labor Day weekend.

 So if enjoying a last mini vacation, football game, parade, or barbeque, remember all the hard work the American worker has put into the lives we currently enjoy.
 Take a moment to remember all those teachers, doctors, road crews, miners, steel and auto industry, manufacturing, blue-collar, white-collar and everything in between that have given to the American economy and our way of life.
 Be extra nice to those who don’t get the holidays some of us do.
 Medical, nurses and health care, all first responders, a lot of retail workers and any others who drill have to work today.

 - 125th anniversary of Labor day 125th annual celebration achievement achieving adults America barbecue bbq burger camp fire career celebrate community deserve dinner easy family food friends happy historic history Holiday holidays make memories marches parade recipe Recipes sangria shopping sweet potato fries traditions unwind vacation wine